 Students seeking a Debate scholarship must submit a resume outlining their experience and accomplishments in Debate, Theatre or any other performance art.
 Recommendation letters from coaches or camp leaders are encouraged.
-Resumes should be submitted to a non-adjunct member of our Debate faculty.
+Resumes should be submitted to Assistant Professor of Speech & Debate Kyle Cheesewright.
 Our program offers incoming student scholarships that are highly competitive.
 Award amounts vary depending on the experience and achievement of the applicant.

 The College of Idaho Howlin’ Yotes compete in Parliamentary Debate, International Public Debate, British Parliamentary Debate and the eleven speech events authorized by the AFA-NIET.
 Team members are required to participate in both speech and debate competition.

 Students seeking a Music scholarship are evaluated on criteria like preparation, tone quality, stage presence, musicianship and growth potential.
 Students should demonstrate openness to learning, an interest in growing and a specific desire to attend The College of Idaho.
 Audition appointments may be arranged by contacting Evonne Earl, Academic Assistant to Music.
 Information on how to audition for a scholarship can be found here.
 Applicants should submit or bring the following information:

 - Names and contact information of teachers or instructors with whom the applicant studied or who know the applicant's music abilities.